The Case For Email Security

 Anyone who has system administrator permission on any of the SMTP Servers that your message visits, can not only read your message, but they can delete or change the message before it continues on to its destination.
 Your recipient has no way to tell if the email message that you sent has been altered!
 If the message was merely deleted they wouldn’t even know it had been sent.

-False Messages: It is very easy to construct messages that appear to be sent by someone else.
+It is very easy to construct messages that appear to be sent by someone else.
 Many viruses take advantage of this situation to propagate themselves.
-In general, there is no way to be sure that the apparent sender of a message is the true sender – the sender’s name could have been easily fabricated.
-See “Who stole my email address?”
+In general, there it is very hard to be sure that the apparent sender of a message is the true sender – the sender’s name could have been easily fabricated.
+See “Who stole my email address?“

 Just as a message can be modified, messages can be saved, modified, and re-sent later!
 You could receive a valid original message, but then receive subsequent faked messages could appear valid.
 This has significant implications for automated systems that ingest email and perform automated actions based on their contents.

 Messages are usually stored in plain text on SMTP Servers.
 Thus, backups of these servers’ disks usually contains plain text copies of your messages.
 As backups may be kept for years and can be read by anyone with access to them, your messages could still be exposed in insecure places even after you think that all copies have been “deleted”.

 Because normal email messages can be forged, there is no way for you to prove that someone sent you a particular message.
 This means that even if someone DID send you a message, they can successfully deny it.
 This has implications with regards to using email for contracts, business communications, electronic commerce, etc. See: DKIM: Fight Spam and Forged Email by Signing your Messages.

 Symmetric and Asymmetric Encryption in a Nutshell

 In order to understand how we can mitigate the security problems described in Sections 2 and 3, a basic knowledge of the two main types of encryption will be very useful.
 This section presents these concepts in a simple, straightforward form.